-For the majority of people their introduction is through one of the many Salsa sub-communities; these can be built around a promoter, a club, a Salsa school or a Salsa instructor.
-At the start most people will stick to a single sub-community where they meet people, find friends, kindred spirits, learn their basic steps and discover their passions.
+For the majority of people, their introduction is through one of the many Salsa sub-communities; these can be built around a promoter, a club, a Salsa school or a Salsa instructor.
+At the start, most people will stick to a single sub-community where they meet people, find friends, and kindred spirits, learn their basic steps and discover their passions.

 This article is for the dancers that are currently Salsa Ronin and those within a Sub-community

 Disclaimer: This article is based on my personal experiences through my travels in Salsa and informed by my talks with other people who have experienced the same journey.

 Most of us would love to find a place where we belong, feel comfortable and where our personal expectations are matched.
 Sub-communities within Salsa can offer a wide range of things including structured learning, individual and group fame or recognition, dance philosophy or more tangible offerings like teaching and performance opportunities.
 For some, being a part of a sub-community is their sole purpose as friendships and shared activities are more important than the pursuit of Salsa.
 For others, being a part of a community is a vital ingredient to their own personal growth as comfort, structure and people act as a catalyst.